micmejia/bible-dump/NKJV/Jeremiah/Jer 35.md

 Then came the word of the Lord to Jeremiah, saying,

 ###### 13
-"Thus says the Lord of hosts, the God of Israel: 'Go and tell the men of Judah and the inhabitants of Jerusalem, "Will you not receive instruction to [^b]obey My words?" says the Lord.
+"Thus says the Lord of hosts, the God of Israel: 'Go and tell the men of Judah and the inhabitants of Jerusalem, "Will you not receive instruction to obey My words?" says the Lord.

 ###### 14
 "The words of Jonadab the son of Rechab, which he commanded his sons, not to drink wine, are performed; for to this day they drink none, and obey their father's commandment.
-But although I have spoken to you, rising early and speaking, you did not [^c]obey Me.
+But although I have spoken to you, rising early and speaking, you did not obey Me.

 ###### 15
 I have also sent to you all My servants the prophets, rising up early and sending _them,_ saying, 'Turn now everyone from his evil way, amend your doings, and do not go after other gods to serve them; then you will dwell in the land which I have given you and your fathers.'
 But you have not inclined your ear, nor obeyed Me.